source-health/openapi/README.md

 # Catalyst's OpenAPI Specification

-This repository contains [OpenAPI specifications][openapi] for the Catalyst's API.
+This repository contains OpenAPI specifications for the Catalyst's API.

 Files can be found in the `openapi/` directory: